gvwilson/sdxpy/src/func/index.md

 [% inc file="example_def.py" keep="call" %]

 To make `"call"` work,
-we need to implement [%i "scope" %][%/i%] so that parameters and variables used in a function don't overwrite those defined outside it—in other words, to prevent [%g name_collision "name collision" %].
+we need to implement [%i "scope" %] so that parameters and variables used in a function don't overwrite those defined outside it—in other words, to prevent [%g name_collision "name collision" %].
-When a function is called with one or more expressions as [%i "argument" %]arguments[%/i%], we will:
+When a function is called with one or more expressions as [%i "argument" "arguments" %], we will:

 1. Evaluate all of these expressions.

 2. Look up the function.

-3. Create a new [%i "environment" %][%/i%] whose keys are the parameters' names and whose values are the expressions' values.
+3. Create a new [%i "environment" %] whose keys are the parameters' names and whose values are the expressions' values.

 4. Call `do` to run the function's action and captures the result.